greg-raven/Impeachment-Chronicles/_posts/2023-05-15-american-public-was-scammed.md

 - Donald Trump
 ---

 WOW!
 After extensive research, Special Counsel John Durham concludes the FBI never should have launched the Trump-Russia Probe!
-In other words, the American Public was scammed, just as it is being scammed right now by those who don’t want to see GREATNESS for AMERICA!
+In other words, the American Public was scammed, just as it is being scammed right now by those who don't want to see GREATNESS for AMERICA!

 [foxnews.com/politics/durham-doj-fbi-failed-uphold-mission-strict-fidelity-law-trump-russia-probe]({% post_url 2023-05-15-doj-fbi-failed %})

 The [Durham Report]({% post_url 2023-05-12-durham-report %}) spells out in great detail the Democrat Hoax that was perpetrated upon me and the American people.
-This is 2020 Presidential Election Fraud, ￼just like “stuffing” the ballot boxes, only more so.
+This is 2020 Presidential Election Fraud, ￼just like "stuffing" the ballot boxes, only more so.
 This totally illegal act had a huge impact on the Election.
 With an honest Media, we are looking at the Crime of the Century!

 TREASON!!!